cloudevents/spec/SDK.md

 ### Object model structure guidelines

 The CloudEvents specification set consists of

 * the base specification that defines the abstract information model and associated rules for a CloudEvent,
 * a set of extensions to the base specification that define use-case specific attributes and associated rules,
 * a set of event format specifications that define how a CloudEvent and
-  its attributes are encoded in a particular wire transfer format,
+  its attributes are encoded in a particular wire transfer format, and
-* a set of transport bindings that define how a wire-encoded CloudEvent is interoperably transferred from a publisher or intermediary to a target endpoint using a particular application protocol.
+* a set of transport bindings that define how a wire-encoded CloudEvent is interoperably transported from a publisher or intermediary to a target endpoint using a particular application protocol.

-The object model of any API projection of CloudEvents MUST reflect the specification architecture:
+The object model of any API projection of CloudEvents MUST reflect the specification architecture with the following elements:

 * A generic CloudEvent class/object/structure that provides access to the CloudEvent attributes and enforces data type constraints and all further conformance rules defined in the core CloudEvents specification.
 Instances of this class/object/structure MUST always be in a conformant state.
-  The generic CloudEvent abstraction SHOULD provide strongly typed access to all well-known attributes, be MUST also provide name-indexed access to any application-specific extension attributes that the event might carry.
+  The generic CloudEvent abstraction SHOULD provide strongly typed access to all well-known attributes, and MUST also provide name-indexed access to any application-specific extension attributes that the event might carry.
-  Name-indexed access MUST include well-known attributes from the core specification and from application-activated specification extensions (see below), and the related rules MUST be enforced when setting the attributed through the name-indexed access path.
+  Name-indexed access MUST include well-known attributes from the core specification and from application-activated specification extensions (see below).
+The related rules MUST be enforced when setting the attribute values through the name-indexed access path.
-* A generic abstraction for extensions that allows for one or more active extensions to be added to the CloudEvent abstraction such that the extension-defined attributes are attached to the CloudEvent and conformance can be validated.
+* A generic abstraction for extensions that allows for one or more active extensions to be added to the CloudEvent abstraction such that the extension-defined attributes are attached to the CloudEvent and the conformance of their values can be validated.
   Each SDK MUST implement all extensions defined in the CloudEvents repository.
-"Active" extensions are those that the application explicitly selects for use, meaning that other extensions MUST NOT be added and enforced implicitly.
+"Active" extensions are those that the application explicitly selects for use, meaning that other extensions MUST NOT be added and enforced on a CloudEvent implicitly.
 Any application MAY ignore a particular extension and even use well-known extension attribute names for semantically different purposes.
 * An encoder abstraction and implementation for each event format which turns a CloudEvent instance and its active extensions into a conformant wire-representation and vice versa.
 If defined in the event format, the encoder MUST be able to render the entire event in a structured transport representation, and MUST also be able to render individual attribute values for a binary transport representation.
 * At least one implementation for each transport binding which integrates with the most commonly used transport implementation for the respective language and runtime.
 If there are multiple equally popular platform libraries for the same transport, the SDK SHOULD provide implementations for each.
   The transport binding implementation MUST NOT obscure or encapsulate the regular interaction with the respective platform API for its core send and receive functionality; instead, the SDK SHOULD provide an extension or complement to the respective platform API that fits the respective API style and allows for mapping a CloudEvent from and to the respective application protocol message/event.
-  Because selecting and detecting structured or binary transfer modes is a transport level choice, the respective mapping function MUST be given a reference to the chosen event format for mapping to the application protocol message/event.
-The reference MAY also be given through a default configuration choice.
+  Because selecting and detecting structured or binary transfer modes is a transport level choice, the respective mapping function MUST be given a reference to the desired event format encoder for mapping to the application protocol message/event.
+This reference MAY also be given through a default configuration choice.
   When mapping from the application protocol message/event, the SDK SHOULD identify and choose the required event format encoder from the content type information of the protocol, if available on the protocol.